Pryaxis/Plugins/README.md

   </a>
 </p>

 This is the TShock plugin repository.
-It collects links to all plugins in the ecosystem, and whether or not they're updated, and what they do.
-The plugin download links here have been looked over by TShock team members and are probably okay to run.
-Even still, you should always be skeptical about downloading and running things from the Internet.
+All plugins from catbox have been analyzed by manual review processes that may not be perfect.
+While we believe these files are safe to run, we cannot guarantee a perfect review.
+All plugins undergo decompilation-based review analysis, but some plugins undergo additional scrutiny.

 ----